4 Data Center Interconnect Developments You Need to Know

 - Photonic layer scale and simplicity: While compact, modular solutions have largely addressed scale for transponder/muxponder functionality, the photonic layer still has many of the same challenges we have seen for DCI.
 Hyperscale data centers will consume thousands of fiber pairs in the coming years, so highly scalable solutions are desirable for the photonic layer in terms of nodal degrees and support for colorless add/drop.
 Ciena’s 6500 Reconfigurable Line System (RLS) was designed for just this purpose.

-Tune in to the IHS webinar, Scalable networks for data center interconnect, to learn more about the DCI landscape, current challenges, and the solutions that are emerging to solve them.
+Check out this IHS webinar, Scalable networks for data center interconnect, to learn more about the DCI landscape, current challenges, and the solutions that are emerging to solve them.
 Register here.